-To increase radon awareness, we are hosting the second annual statewide radon video contest.
+To increase radon awareness, we are hosting the sixth annual statewide radon video contest.
 We are calling on Illinois high school students and classes to create a 1 minute Public Service Announcement (PSA) or commercial that will increase public awareness of radon gas and encourage people to test their homes.

-- 1st place = $1000 plus $300 for the school
+- 1st place: $1000 plus $300 for the school

-- 2nd place = $750 plus $200 for the school
+- 2nd place: $750 plus $200 for the school

-- 3rd place = $500 plus $100 for the School
+- 3rd place: $500 plus $100 for the School

-- Honorable Mention (7): $250 per video
+- Honorable Mentions (7): $250 per video